Generalized Multiple Importance Sampling: Applying the MIS Schemes

-{ Unlike most of MCMC methods, different strategies of parallelization can be applied in IS-based techniques.
+Unlike most MCMC methods, several strategies of parallelization can be applied in IS-based techniques.
 In the adaptive context, the adaptation of all proposals usually depends on the performance of all previous proposals, and therefore the adaptivity is the bottleneck of the {parallelization}.
-The different {six} schemes discussed above can be {parallelized} to some {extent}.
+The {six} schemes proposed in this paper can be {parallelized} to some {extent}.
 Once all the proposals are available, the schemes $\Ra$, $\Na$, $\Rc$, and $\Nc$ can draw and weight the $N$ samples in parallel, which represents a large advantage w.r.t.
 MCMC methods.
-In the scheme $\Rb$ and $\Nb$, the samples can be drawn independently, but the denominator of the weight cannot be computed in a parallel way.
-However, since the target evaluation in the numerator of the weights is fully parallelizable, the drawback of these schemes can be considered negligible for a small/medium number of proposals.}
+In the schemes $\Rb$ and $\Nb$, the samples can be drawn independently, but the denominator of the weight cannot be computed in a parallel way.
+However, since the target evaluation in the numerator of the weights is fully parallelizable, the drawback of these schemes can be considered negligible for a small/medium number of proposals.